Dukes of Hamilton (ice hockey): History

+The Dukes' colours were red, white and blue, and the logo was a crown.
+The Dukes played their home games at Copps Coliseum.

-The Dukes were chosen to host the Memorial Cup their first season in Hamilton.
-When they finished last in the standings, the Dukes declined their berth as hosts of the Memorial Cup tournament.
-The OHL sent the league finalist Kitchener Rangers instead.
+The Dukes were chosen to host the 1990 Memorial Cup their first season in Hamilton.
+When they finished last in the 1989–90 OHL season standings, the Dukes withdrew from the Memorial Cup, and the OHL sent the league finalist Kitchener Rangers instead.

-The second season for the Dukes was only marginally better even after switching from the Leyden Division to the Emms Division.
-The Dukes qualified for the last playoff spot, but lost in four games straight.
-Following the 1990–91 season, the team was relocated to Guelph where it became the Guelph Storm.
+During the 1990–91 OHL season, occasional home games were played at the Mountain Arena when the team's attendance dropped significantly.
+The Dukes switched from the Leyden Division to the Emms Division, where they placed eighth, and lost in four consecutive games to the Sault Ste.
+Marie Greyhounds in the first round of the playoffs.
+The team struggled with attendance, drawing a league-lowest average approximately 1,200 fans per game.
+The team was sold in March 1991, and relocated for the 1990–91 season becoming the Guelph Storm.

 Players

 Three Dukes alumni went on to play brief NHL careers.
 Alek Stojanov played 107 games, Chris Govedaris played 45 games, and Shawn McCosh played 9 games.
-Also of note are Jeff Bes (Captain), Dino Felicetti, Rob Leask and Kayle Short for their careers in other professional leagues.
+Also of note are Jeff Bes (captain), Dino Felicetti, Rob Leask and Kayle Short for their careers in other professional leagues.

-Bill Armstrong started the 1989–90 season playing defence for the Dukes, but two mid-season trades later he wound up playing for the Oshawa Generals, and scored the winning goal in double overtime of the Memorial Cup final, played at the Dukes' home arena, Copps Coliseum.
+Bill Armstrong started the 1989–90 season playing defence for the Dukes, but two mid-season trades later he played for the Oshawa Generals and scored the winning goal in double overtime of the 1990 Memorial Cup in Hamilton.